Poland, Maine: History

 In 1797, The Wentworth Ricker Inn in South Poland opened at the homestead Jabez Ricker, acquired from a 1794 land swap with the Alfred Shaker Village in Alfred.
 But when the railroad replaced stage travel, patronage declined and the inn closed.
 Then a grandson, Hiram Ricker, began proclaiming that the mineral spring on his family's property had cured his dyspepsia.
 People began arriving to sample the spring's curative waters, which flow 8 gallons a minute.
 Reopened in 1861, the inn was enlarged and renamed The Mansion House.
-But even that property could not handle the crowds of tourists, so in 1875 the family expanded the property, build an extravagant house that was dubbed "Ricker's folly" due to skepticism that such a large property would be successful.
+But even that property could not handle the crowds of tourists, so in 1875 the family expanded the property, built an extravagant house that was dubbed "Ricker's folly" due to skepticism that such a large property would be successful.

 On July 4, 1876, the Poland Spring House opened atop Ricker's Hill, an elevation of 800 feet (244 m) above sea level with magnificent views to the White Mountains.
 The hotel would be augmented over the years by architects John Calvin Stevens, Albert Winslow Cobb and Harry Wilkerson.
 It became a self-contained and exclusive spa, with guards at gatehouses instructed to turn away sightseers.
 With luxurious accommodations for 450 guests, the hotel attracted the rich and famous.
 Patrons included Gen. Benjamin Butler, Sen. James G. Blaine, Joan Crawford, Jimmy Durante, Jack Paar and Robert Goulet.
 But following World War II, the era of grand hotels waned.
 When the Rickers sold the Poland Spring House, its new owners allowed the sprawling facilities to deteriorate.
 Apollo Industries purchased the hotel in 1963 and converted it to the largest Women's Job Corps facility in the United States.
 The Job Corps dormitory was vacated in 1969, and was destroyed by a spectacular fire on July 3, 1975.